hotplugindev/RNN/examples/data/README.md

 # Examples Data Directory

-This directory contains data files and utilities for the RNN library examples.
+This directory contains data files and utilities for the NNL library examples.

 ## Contents